-Cyprus Companies that may also be taxed elsewhere
+Cyprus Registered Companies that may also be taxed elsewhere

-Many individuals and corporate groups have set up companies in offshore tax havens to ring fence their risks, to create flexibility when a particular business is going to be disposed, for asset protection as well as for many other reasons.
+Many individuals and corporate groups have set up companies in offshore tax havens to ring-fence their risks, to create flexibility when a particular business is going to be disposed of, for asset protection as well as for many other reasons.
 However, many tax authorities around the world see them as tax avoidance vehicles usually because they record high income.

-When may Cyprus companies also be taxed elsewhere?
+When may a Cyprus Registered Company also be taxed elsewhere?

-It is therefore important to demonstrate at any time that a Cyprus company is a tax residence of Cyprus, otherwise it may also be taxed elsewhere.
+It is therefore important to demonstrate at any time that a Cyprus Registered company is a tax resident of Cyprus, otherwise, it may also be taxed elsewhere.

-Cyprus company decision makers and place of effective management
+Cyprus Registered Company decision-makers and place of effective management

 In Cyprus – where the board of directors meets and takes decisions

-Cyprus companies need to demonstrate that key management and decisions are taken Cyprus.
+Cyprus registered companies need to demonstrate that key management and decisions are taken in Cyprus.
 Even though there is no specific definition in the Cyprus income tax law or in any other Cyprus law, as to what constitutes a place of effective management, the definition of the OECD Model Convention in relation to the “effective management site” is the definition most likely to be followed by the Cypriot tax authorities.
-It is understood by Cyprus tax authorities that effective management / management and control is where the Board of directors meets and takes decisions.
+It is understood by Cyprus tax authorities that effective management/management and control is where the Board of directors meets and takes decisions.